Linaro/ansible-role-erp-get-build/README.md

 Download an Enterprise Reference Platform (ERP) release.

-By default, this role will discover the latest staging ERP build from jenkins, set 'erp_latest_build' number, and download the build to ./builds/staging/.
+By default, this role will discover the latest staging ERP build from jenkins, set 'erp_build_number' number, and download the build to ./builds/staging/.

 Role Variables
 --------------